anthonymaitz/anthony.maitz.info/resume.md

 [The Playsets Team, LLC]
 ------------------------
 ### Co-Founder & Designer _2013 - Present_
-In addition to successful [Kickstarter] and [Steam Greenlight] campaigns, Playsets was selected to participate in the [Indie Megabooth] at PAX and has grown to tens of thousands of users in over 100 countries.
+Playsets is a beautiful set of digital maps and miniatures that makes remote role-playing epic and easy.
+It has tens of thousands of users in over 100 countries.

 - [Playsets, virtual tabletop for remote role-playing] – Product Manager, Designer
+    + Successful [Kickstarter] campaign
+    + Successful [Steam Greenlight] campaign
+    + [Indie Megabooth] at PAX prime

 [Discovery Communications]
 --------------------------
 ### Director of Product, MyDiscovery _2011 - 2013_
-I helped hire and manage a team of developers and designers to create an online "Social Knowledge" platform.
+I helped hire and lead a team of developers and designers to create an online "Social Knowledge" platform.

 - [Collagio] – Product Manager